robotsch/scheduler/README.md

 ![Landing](https://github.com/robotsch/scheduler/blob/main/docs/landing.PNG?raw=true)

-Users can select the day, then add, edit or delete scheduled appointments
+Users can select the day, then add, edit or delete scheduled appointments; A valid interview requires a student name, and an interviewer to be selected

 ![Edit/delete](https://github.com/robotsch/scheduler/blob/main/docs/edit_delete.PNG?raw=true)

 Edit and delete functionality is hidden until the user mouses over an appointment

 ![Mouseover](https://github.com/robotsch/scheduler/blob/main/docs/mouseover.PNG?raw=true)

+Any changes made will be saved and persist through restarts, but the database can be reset by following the instructions for the [Scheduler API](https://github.com/lighthouse-labs/scheduler-api).

 ## Functional Requirements
 - Development focuses on a single page application (SPA) called Interview